zefer/atmos/README.md

 - Currently using an ESP32 Devkit v4 with the intention to switch to smaller ESP32 D1 Minis
-- Bosch BME280 pressure, humidity & temperature sensor
+- Bosch BME280 barometric air pressure, humidity & temperature sensor

 ## GPIO Pins